ToolkitBook

 FAQ

-After processing, click Download All to get a ZIP file containing all processed HTML files.
-Each file keeps its original name.
-You can also preview individual results in the results grid.
+Click "Download ZIP" to receive a single archive containing all processed HTML files with their original filenames.
+You can also preview or download individual files from the results grid.

-What happens if some files have errors?
+Q. What happens if some files have syntax errors?